-Other residents: OLO expects certain owners and managers of rent-regulated properties would protect profit margins from lower rent revenues by reducing operating costs associated with "ordinary repair and maintenance."
+Other residents: OLO expects certain owners and managers of rent-regulated properties would protect profit margins from lower rent revenues by reducing operating costs.
 Net household income may decrease for any residents who experience employment loss or work hour reduction because of these business decisions.

-Beyond these potential impacts, OLO does not expect Bill 15-23 to meaningfully affect residents in terms of the Council's other priority indicators.
+Beyond these potential impacts, OLO does not expect Bill 16-23 to meaningfully affect residents in terms of the Council's other priority indicators.